Italian Heritage Travel

 The Italy Only History Can See

 The Italy that we all want to visit today was not the everyday reality for masses of people.
-The southern parts of the country, from which a large percentage emigrated, was caught in a semi-feudal past, in which large landlords owned vast amounts of property, middlemen who leased their lands extracted massive rents and debt payments from poor peasants, ordinary people were expected to bow and scrape before their betters, and political violence was directed against those who resisted.
+The southern parts of the country, from which a large percentage emigrated, were caught in a semi-feudal past, in which large landlords owned vast amounts of property, middlemen who leased their lands extracted massive rents and debt payments from poor peasants, ordinary people were expected to bow and scrape before their betters, and political violence was directed against those who resisted.
 In the South, most of the rural population was illiterate, a fact that is significant for historians, genealogists, and descendants who are attempting to trace family stories and reconstruct the historical record.
 Often there is an absence of documents—letters, for instance—not because they were lost, but because they were never written.

 While there is a common conception in the US that the country’s Italian migrants overwhelmingly originated in the south, this is not true.
 As many as 1/3 of those who came to the US were from central and northern regions of Italy—that is around the latitude of Rome and higher.
 Tuscany, Umbria, Lazio, Piedmont, and Veneto all contributed their share of the US’ Italian immigrants.
 The reasons they left were often distinctive from their southern cousins.
 In many cases, skilled craftsmen and artisans, sought after in the American labor market, found new opportunities across the Atlantic.
 In other instances, agricultural crises, overpopulation, and the absence of plots of lands large enough to secure a living drove people to leave.